ronanfitz/dashboard-spa/README.md

 # Using the widgets inside the dashboard-spa

 ## creating widgets as libraries:
 - modify `src/index.js`  to export the root component, excluding the `provider`, as the default export.
 Also export the root reducer as a named export labeled `rootReducer`.
 By `rootReducer` we mean what goes in `state.widgets[widgetID]`.
 See the Widget Reducer in Dashboard SPA section below.

+- Also `src/index.js` should export the `api` that it uses inside thunks, as `WIDGETNAME_API`.
+The code for the widget should also be updated to use this new named object, i.e. instead of using `api`, it should use `WIDGETNAME_API`.

 - Root shouldn't be a React Element, but rather a React Component, the dashboard will be responisble for actually rendering it.

 ```
-export { rootReducer };
+export { rootReducer, TRANSIT_API };
 export default Root
 ```
 - create folder `libs` in root directory of widget SPA.